milanaryal/milanaryal.github.io/_posts/2015/2015-01-09-writing-on-github-pages-and-jekyll-using-markdown.md

 Inline code can be added using single back-ticks E.g. {% raw %}``` `alert('Hello World')` ```{% endraw %}.

-For code blocks, `redcarpet` and  `kramdown` supports both standard markdown code blocks and the syntax from GitHub Flavored Markdown (GFM).
+For code blocks, if extensions enabled `redcarpet` and  `kramdown` supports both standard markdown code blocks and the syntax from GitHub Flavored Markdown (GFM).
 Standard markdown works by indenting code lines with 4 spaces:

 {% highlight html %}
 {% raw %}